 I had been working on my book before the little foster kids came into our care.
 THIS–the realization that my life is fragile, and that I cannot possibly adopt all the children of the world made me want to spread the news about waiting children to the masses.
 I published my book January 26, 2020.
-By January 26, 2021, I want to receive emails that 100,000 children are getting forever families because of my book.
+I would love to receive emails that 100,000 children are getting forever families because of my book.
 Too big of a goal?
 I don’t think so!

 There’s more to my life than adoption and waiting children, of course…

 I love Jesus and I don’t hide that in my writing.
 Also, I am a proud homeschooling mom and I have five amazing kids.
 I have been married to my husband Karry for twenty-one years.
 We are partners in this adoption journey as well as other adventures.

 For example, we recently moved from Oregon City, Oregon (just south of Portland), in a motorhome, in the winter, all the way across the country to central Virginia.
 We’re a little crazy like that!